 |Wood Islands Range Front, PE|

-Description: On September 6, 1902, range lights were established and put in operation to guide mariners into Wood Islands Harbour.
-The front range tower was placed 15 metres (50 feet) from the outer end of the breakwater on the east side of the entrance, while the back range tower was placed on the gravel beach, 213 metres (700 feet) N. 85 degrees W. from the front tower.
+A lighthouse was completed on Wood Island in 1876, and on September 6, 1902, range lights were established and put in operation as an additional guide to help mariners enter Wood Islands Harbour.
+The front range tower was placed 15 metres (50 feet) from the outer end of the south breakwater on the east side of the entrance to the harbour, while the back range tower was placed on the gravel beach, 213 metres (700 feet) N. 85 degrees W. from the front tower.

 Located at the end of the east breakwater at the entrance to Wood Islands Harbour.
 The lighthouse is owned by the Canadian Coast Guard.
 Grounds/tower closed.